WATER QUALITY IS IMPORTANT TO SALMON RECOVERY

 Washington’s Landmark Forests & Fish Law Protects Water Quality

-Through implementation of the Forests and Fish Law, Washington landowners are meeting the requirements of the Clean Water Act for protection of water quality in streams and the delicate interaction between wetlands and fish habitat waters.
+Through implementation of the Forests & Fish Law, Washington landowners are meeting the requirements of the Clean Water Act for protection of water quality in streams and the delicate interaction between wetlands and fish habitat waters.
 Washington’s private forest landowners are working with scientists from tribal, state and federal agencies to change forest practices rules to meet temperature requirements for the different life stages of native fish, such as core, spawning and rearing habitats.
 It is required to classify streams with the appropriate fish-use designation.
 The Forests & Fish Law puts Washington’s forested streams on a path to meet salmon and bull trout temperature standards.
 The adaptive management process will determine whether forest practices are found to meet temperature standards and will recommend rule changes if standards are not met.

 To better understand the relationship between forest management activities and fish habitat needs, the state resource objectives and performance targets for the “key aquatic habitat functions” fish need for survival.
 The objectives will guide monitoring and research projects.